faq

 State route pages and reports keep the official route family visible before private comparison.

-State-Based MarketplaceDefines state-run Marketplace routing vocabulary before users compare plans.
+State-Based MarketplaceDefines state-run Marketplace routing vocabulary before readers compare plans.

 Moving-state coverage action packPackages the moving guide, state routing checker, document checklist, source map, state pages, and official verification links into one route.